AnOrdinaryUsername/test/README.md

 python -m http.server 8080
 ```

-Go to http://localhost:8080/ to run you C++ functions!
+Go to http://localhost:8080/, click on the dist/ link, right-click + inspect element, and go to the console tab.
+It should display "4.248".

 ### Running our project